linode/manager/docs/GETTING_STARTED.md

    $ curl https://get.volta.sh | bash

-   ## Add nvm to your .*rc file, or open a new terminal window.
+   ## Add volta to your .*rc file, or open a new terminal window.

    $ volta install node@18.14.1